-The TRG program funds projects that explore potential commercial applications or initiate the early commercial development of university-held life science inventions.
-The technology must have the potential to solve a real-world problem as a commercial product in the life science sector.
+The Translational Research Grant (TRG) program funds projects that explore commercial applications or initiate the early commercial development of university-held life sciences inventions.
+The technology must have the potential to solve a real-world problem as a commercial product in the life sciences sector.

 - Transform basic research discoveries into product-focused translational research development

 - Generate data that addresses important product development milestones, addresses the concerns of potential licensees or investors, or otherwise de-risks the technology for a specific commercial application

 - Enable strategic “go/no-go” decision-making regarding further technology development or pursuit of intellectual property protection

 - Enable technology licensing efforts by the university